Today, we enter hyperspace on a kitchen table. The

 generation after generation.

-After George Boole died, Alice's mother sold his
+After George Boole died, Alicia's mother sold his

 gold medal in math to buy a harmonium for her

 children.
-And there I believe we see Alice Stott's
+And there I believe we see Alicia Stott's

 real silver spoon.
 She lived in a family that loved

 the creative process and fed it -- any way they